ahdinosaur/rustforge-2025-rust-in-color/slides.md

 layout: big-center
 ---

-## LEDs + Rust = 💜
+## Rust + LEDs = 💜

+Use high-level abstractions for low-level systems.

+`no-std` & `no-alloc`?
+No problem.

 <!--

+Rust is amazing.

+With the power of abstraction, we can think at a very high-level, for very low-level applications.

-So we're here for Rust, let's learn how to use LEDs plus Rust to make magic.
+I will show you how to use traits and generics to make great abstractions.

+no-std and no-alloc is no problem, but you can't do things how you might be used to.

 -->